 Whether the budget is big or small, every client has the same wish - that it is spent effectively and responsibly while obtaining the best possible result.
 Our team has spent a lot of time considering costs of litigation and we pride ourselves on our accurate and competitive estimates.

 John is also very involved with IP policy, particularly in the area of designs, where he has particular experience.
-He is a member of the Design and Copyright Committees of both the Chartered Institute of Patent Attorneys (CIPA) and the Institute of Trade Mark Attorneys (ITMA), and is a long-standing member of both organisations.
-John was recognised in 2017's prestigious Acritas Stars database as a 'star lawyer'.
+He is a member of the Design and Copyright Committees of a number of organisations, including MARQUES, IP Federation, the Chartered Institute of Patent Attorneys (CIPA) and the Chartered Institute of Trademark Attorneys (CITMA).
+John's expertise led to him being recognised in the prestigious Acritas Stars database as a 'star lawyer' in 2017 and 2018 and being invited to become a Fellow of the RSA.

 - Advising Unilever in relation to its emergency injunction against the British National Party was a day that stands out.
 John obtained instructions at 11am that the British National Party had released a party political broadcast online that featured a picture of a jar of Marmite in the corner throughout (without permission), and the party was due to air its broadcast on national television the following day.
 Within a few hours John was in court, having tried to negotiate with the party but not obtaining the necessary assurances.
 After a detailed hearing involving analysis of a number of discrete issues, the High Court ordered the injunction, which was served shortly afterwards.
 Press analysis described the case as an example of "best practice".